svedel/greattunes/README.md

 where `<version>` is the latest version in normal `python` format of `MAJOR.MINOR[.MICRO]` (check `/dist`-folder to see which one to pick).

+### Uploading build to repo servers (e.g. `PyPI`)

+To be investigated.
+Here's [a link with help](https://docs.github.com/en/free-pro-team@latest/actions/guides/building-and-testing-python) on how to leverage `GitHub actions` for this purpose.

 ## Testing
 The `pytest` framework is used for this library, with all tests residing in `creative-brain\tests`.
 Tests consist of unit tests, integration tests and sample problems, where the latter is a series of pre-defined applications of the